hpjohnson/capstone/README.md

 ### A Note on Agile

+This project was developed using an agile workflow, as requested by Code Institute.
+The project board can be seen [here](https://github.com/users/hpjohnson/projects/3).

 For brevity, only the main text of each user story will be listed here.
 For full user stories (along with addition features not yet implemented), please visit the [project board](https://github.com/users/hpjohnson/projects/3).
 As of the creation of this readme, only the must haves are implemented.

 ### Must Have